 See Overview of Autonomous Database on Dedicated Exadata Infrastructure for more information about dedicated Exadata infrastructure architecture, features, and hardware specifications.

 - Shared Exadata Infrastructure: With this option, you provision and manage only the Autonomous Database, while Oracle handles the Exadata infrastructure deployment and management tasks.
 Both workload types (transaction processing and warehouse) can be provisioned with shared Exadata infrastructure.

-For Autonomous Databases with Shared Exadata Infrastructure, Oracle Cloud Infrastructure uses per-second billing.
-This means that CPU and storage usage is billed by the second, with a minimum usage period of 1 minute.
+Autonomous Database on shared Exadata infrastructure uses per-second billing.
+This means that OCPU and storage usage is billed by the second.
+OCPU resources have a minimum usage period of 1 minute..

 When you provision an Autonomous Database with shared Exadata infrastructure, you can configure the network access so that the database uses a private endpoint within one of your tenancy's virtual cloud networks (VCNs).
 When you use a private endpoint, your database is only accessible via the IP address of the associated private endpoint.
 For more information, see Autonomous Database with Private Endpoint.

 You can manually scale the database's base number of CPU cores up or down at any time.
 Note the following: